Jinso-o/migration-guide-ebook/05_backfill.md

 ## Option 2: 🕳️ Backfilling Historical Data into `dlt`

-If you prefer to have **all data in the new pipeline and destination** (eventually retiring the old storage), then you’ll want to perform a **backfill** – i.e. load the historical records into `dlt`.
+If you prefer to have **all data in the new pipeline and destination** meaning eventually retiring the old storage, then you’ll want to perform a **backfill** – i.e. load the historical records into `dlt`.
 There are a few approaches to backfilling, depending on your data volume and source capabilities:

 ### A. Full Table Load